Roger Repaal Obituary (2020) - Leader Telegram

 Roger married Marjory Cameron on June 8, 1979.
 They had no children together.

-He is survived by his wife, Marjory and his children Debbie Repaal, Julie (Peter) Phetpen, Donna (Scott) Pieter, Micelle (Tony) Nelson, and Jim Repaal.
+He is survived by his wife, Marjory and his children Debbie Repaal, Julie (Peter) Phippen, Donna (Scott) Pieper, Michelle (Tony) Nelson, and Jim Repaal.
 Also stepchildren, Bob McKean.
 Dena (Dan) Kelp, Linda (Larry) Rowe, and Jim Cameron.
 He is also survived by one sister, Nancy Paulson of Barns, Wisconsin.

 He will be very missed by his wife and family and many friends.
 There will be a celebration of his life at a later date.